aklu96/checkout-calendar/README.md

 # Checkout Calendar

 > Create a home listing page for a vacation rental application using a service based architecture in order to support up to 1M listings and associated data such as 3-month availability (total ~90M records).
+Recreation of Airbnb calendar module.

 <img src="./checkout-calendar.webp">

+Application scaled from 200 RPS to 600 RPS while keeping latency below 100 ms through implementation of horizontal scaling, Nginx load balancing, Redis caching, and PostgreSQL database tuning.

 ## Related Projects